Sellegit/j2objc_starter_kit/README.md

 ### IOS

-Before writting ios app in Java, you should edit `path_to/demo/lib/iosbinding/build.gradle`:
+Before writting ios app in Java, you should replace the following `relative_path_to` in `path_to/demo/lib/iosbinding/build.gradle`:

     apply plugin: 'java'